-Sixteen organizations are joining forces to make Health Fair 11 at the Fair possible.
+In 2017, sixteen organizations joined forces to make Health Fair 11 at the Fair possible.
 Among the services offered: blood pressure checks, hearing assessments, blood typing, balance screenings, and memory-loss evaluations.
-Health organizations will provide the newest information related to food allergies and treating concussions.
-Experts will be on hand to discuss medical marijuana options.
-Fair goers can weigh themselves and pick up the official list of state fair foods that are gluten-free.
-Flu shots will be available for people age eight and older.
-There will event be an area of people to sit and relax while recharging their mobile devices – for free!
+Health organizations provided the newest information related to food allergies and treating concussions.
+Experts were on hand to discuss medical marijuana options.
+Fair goers weighed themselves and picked up the official list of state fair foods that are gluten-free.
+Flu shots will given to children and adults.
+There was even an area of people to sit and relax while recharging their mobile devices – for free!

 Memorial Blood Centers Free blood typing is offered to anyone age 16 or older.
 With just a tiny finger prick, fairgoers will find out if they have A, B, or O type blood.
 MBC has been part of Health Fair 11 at the Fair since it first opened its doors in 2001.

 Memorial Blood Centers (MBC) has been saving lives for nearly 70 years as an independent nonprofit.
 MBC relies on the local community to donate blood to help ensure a safe and stable blood supply is available to area hospitals and other partners throughout the country.
 Operating 10 donor centers and conducting hundreds of blood drives each month, MBC also provides comprehensive testing and expert technical services as a national leader in transfusion medicine.
 For more information, visit MBC.ORG.